Oklahoma man sentenced for illegally performing surgery - NewsBreak

 Oklahoma man sentenced for illegally performing surgery

-POTEAU, Okla. -- An Oklahoma man has been sentenced to more than a dozen years behind bars after he pleaded no contest in a case in which he was accused of illegally performing a surgery at a cabin in the woods.
+POTEAU, Okla.
+(AP) — An Oklahoma man has been sentenced to more than a dozen years behind bars after he pleaded no contest in a case in which he was accused of illegally performing a surgery at a cabin in the woods.

 Bob Lee Allen, 54, had been set to go to trial this week but agreed to a plea deal with prosecutors Aug.
 31, The Oklahoman reported.